Microsoft 365 – Switch to Modern Authentication as of October 1, 2022

 MailStore Server & Basic Authentication

-This is how the Microsoft 365 profile worked with Basic Authentication (and still does because the option is still available).
+This is how the Microsoft 365 profile worked with Basic Authentication.

 MailStore Server & Modern Authentication

-Although (some of) the deadlines for disabling Basic Authentication and less secure app access have been postponed, it is worth looking into switching to Modern Authentication as early as possible.
+Don’t delay any longer.
+Switch to Modern Authentication right now.
 Modern Authentication is not only far more secure than Basic Authentication but also more user-friendly and makes the life of the administrator easier.
-MailStore Server and the SPE support Modern Authentication through OAuth2 and OpenID Connect since version 13, which significantly enhances MailStore’s integration in the cloud-based environments of Microsoft 365 and Google G Suite.
+MailStore Server and the SPE support Modern Authentication through OAuth2 and OpenID Connect since version 13, which significantly enhances MailStore’s integration in the cloud-based environments of Microsoft 365 and Google Workspace.
+Find out everything about the current MailStore Server Version and MailStore Service Provider Edition here.

 If you are using Microsoft 365 and would like to start using MailStore Server, we recommend our Tech Tip Archiving Microsoft 365 Emails for New MailStore Server Customers.
 The two videos in this Tech Tipp show you how to connect MailStore Server with your Microsoft 365 tenant using Modern Authentication, how to synchronize users, and how to customize archiving profiles.